Meet Our Team

 Kelliann has seven years of experience within the environmental field working for various government and non-government agencies on a variety of projects and contracts.
 Her expertise includes habitat evaluation, data collection, NEPA review and report development, and wildlife field surveys.
 She is knowledgeable of habitat management to aid in the presence or removal of target wildlife species around the U.S. Her knowledge of soil, flora/fauna, and wildlife species is extensive.
 She is proficient in technical research, permit development, and habitat management plans.

-Pakarat is an environmental engineer who brings more than six years of diverse international experience, including construction and development expertise, in the areas of water, wastewater, renewable energy, and LEED.
+Pakarat is an environmental engineer who brings more than nine years of diverse international experience, including construction and development expertise, in the areas of water, wastewater, renewable energy, and LEED.
 Her expertise includes monitoring, reporting, and verification of Clean Development Mechanism (CDM) projects; assessment of carbon footprints; greenhouse gas emission reductions for projects involving biogas technologies; and design of wastewater collection, stormwater drainage, water supply, and irrigation management systems.
-At First Environment, Pakarat provides technical assistance in the areas of life cycle assessment (LCA) and ISO 14040/14044 peer reviews, carbon intensity (CI) studies utilizing the California and EPA/Argonne GREET model, engineering reviews regarding greenhouse gas (GHG) consulting, circular economy, and low-carbon fuels.
+At First Environment, Pakarat is a technical lead in the areas of life cycle assessment (LCA) and ISO 14040/14044/14067 peer reviews, carbon intensity (CI) studies utilizing the California and EPA/Argonne GREET model, GHG inventories, engineering reviews regarding greenhouse gas (GHG) consulting, circular economy, and low-carbon fuels.

 Stephanie is a biologist and environmental scientist with 15 years of experience providing environmental consulting services.
 She has experience in wetland delineation and monitoring, threatened and endangered species surveys, and environmental permitting.
 Her professional experience includes work on ecological risk assessments, environmental screenings, NJDEP Freshwater Wetlands General Permit applications, Coastal General Permit applications, and Flood Hazard Area Individual Permit applications.
 With regard to environmental remediation, Stephanie has experience in managing contaminated site investigations and remediation at residential, commercial, and industrial properties.
 She has prepared various submittals to the NJDEP under the LSRP program.
 These submittals included Preliminary Assessments for the Green Acres Program, Phase I Environmental Site Assessments, Site Investigation Reports, Remedial Investigation Reports, Remedial Action Reports, Remedial Action Workplans, and various NJDEP Site Remediation Reform Act (SRRA) forms.

-d is a professional geologist with more than 25 years of environmental consulting experience at a variety of sites requiring hazardous waste assessments and remediation, including Department of Defense facilities; Resource Conservation and Recovery Act (RCRA) sites; Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) sites; and underground storage tank (UST) sites.
+Ed is a professional geologist with more than 35 years of environmental consulting experience at a variety of sites requiring hazardous waste assessments and remediation, including Department of Defense facilities; Resource Conservation and Recovery Act (RCRA) sites; Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) sites; and underground storage tank (UST) sites.
 For these projects he manages project start-up and planning, client interface, field supervision of environmental investigations, and technical reporting.
-His field experience includes supervision of soil boring, monitoring well, aquifer air sparging well, and soil vapor extraction well installations; aquifer characterization tests; and groundwater sampling.
+His field experience includes supervision of soil boring, monitoring well, aquifer air sparging well, horizontal injection well, and soil vapor extraction well installations; aquifer characterization tests; and groundwater sampling.
 Ed frequently prepares hydrogeologic investigation reports for UST, metals, and hazardous waste sites, as well as corrective action plans and feasibility studies.
-He also has extensive construction oversight experience, including bioremediation, chemical oxidation, and pump/treat systems.
-He has performed more than 250 environmental studies for private and public sector clients in New Jersey and across the southeastern U.S.
+He also has extensive construction oversight experience, including bioremediation, chemical oxidation, high vacuum-dual phase extraction, and pump/treat systems.
+He has performed more than 300 environmental studies for private and public sector clients in New Jersey, New York, and across the southeastern U.S.

 Alisa has more than 25 years of experience providing administrative support services.
 Holding a Bachelor of Arts in Sociology with a focus in social work from East Stroudsburg University, she brings a wealth of academic insight to her role.
 She demonstrates remarkable organizational and communication skills and is well-versed in Microsoft Office Suite and Adobe Acrobat.
 In her capacity, Alisa is responsible for calendar coordination, schedule organization, travel arrangements, and day-to-day administrative tasks in support of First Environment’s nationwide operations.

-Logan is an environmental specialist with a background in environmental economics and policy concentrating on climate change issues.
-He works with First Environment’s greenhouse gas (GHG) and green bond verification team.
-He focuses on assessing conformance requirements of bond offering documents and green bond frameworks to international standards and best practices.
+Logan is an environmental specialist with a background in environmental and atmospheric science, concentrating on climate change issues.
+He works with First Environment’s greenhouse gas (GHG) verification team.
+At First Environment, his work focuses on a wide range of emission reduction projects including HFC reclamation, ODS destruction, landfill methane capture, and mine methane capture.
 His multidisciplinary background provides him with technical knowledge and analytical skills to understand the complexities of each project and deliver information in a way that can be easily understood.

 Michael has more than 25 years of experience in the field of environmental engineering and science.
 He formerly served as a Branch Chief in the Assessment and Remediation Division of the Mississippi Department of Environmental Quality (MDEQ), where he managed Superfund, Brownfield, Voluntary Evaluation Program, and Uncontrolled sites.
 His technical experience includes project and resource management (including the revitalization and re-use of sites) complicated by the presence or perceived presence of contamination.
 He has prepared numerous Environmental Site Assessment reports for multiple clients and has experience with associated activities requiring sampling and analysis, investigation of environmental impacts of proposed public works projects, preparing capital improvement reports for public water supply systems, writing environmental reports and associated activities in regard to National Environmental Policy Act (NEPA) applicable projects, and providing general consultation related to state and federal regulatory requirements.

 Michael has provided management oversight and assistance, including preparation of work products during emergency response actions, remedial investigations, feasibility studies, risk assessments, remedial design and action phases, and operation and maintenance programs.
 He has also performed environmental assessments and investigations of hazardous waste facilities listed on EPA’s Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS) list.
 Michael has also provided technical assistance to NASA and Department of Defense facilities.
+He has also performed independent third-party engineering review services to clients to support compliance with the EPA Renewable Fuel Standard (RFS) program, including audit support and validation of renewable fuel transactions within the M-RETS (Midwest Renewable Energy Tracking System) platform.
 He is an active member of the American Academy of Environmental Engineers and Scientists and was the recipient of the EPA Region IV’s award for “Excellence in Site Reuse” for his work on the cleanup and redevelopment of a Region IV Superfund site.

 Mete is an expert in environmental engineering applications and specializes in soil and groundwater investigations and remediation, vapor intrusion investigation and mitigation; modeling; litigation support; and project management.
 He has noteworthy experience with respect to engineering design, installation, and operation of soil vapor extraction/air sparging and enhanced fluid recovery systems throughout New Jersey, and is extremely familiar with system maintenance requirements.
 A recognized pioneer and expert in vapor intrusion, Mete’s research regarding unsaturated zone and vapor contaminant transport modeling was instrumental in the advancement and understanding of vapor intrusion mechanisms and has been cited in articles and review papers collated by the U.S. Environmental Protection Agency and other independent investigators.
 On a part-time assignment, Mete teaches a senior-level core course for Rutgers University’s Bioenvironmental Engineering Program, which exclusively covers the design of various remediation and mitigation systems.
 Over his career, he has also managed and/or directed numerous projects involving groundwater monitoring for natural attenuation and regulatory compliance purposes.
 As a New Jersey Licensed Site Remediation Professional and a registered Professional Engineer in various states, he brings value-added expertise regarding New Jersey’s Site Remediation Reform Act, Administrative Requirements for the Remediation of Contaminated Sites, and Technical Requirements for Site Remediation compliance, as well as the design and implementation of alternative treatment systems.